Shariar-Hasan/ProGos/README.md

 ## Issues

-If your have any issue about the repository, you can open a issue in the repository.
+If your have any issue about the repository, you can [open an issue](https://github.com/Shariar-Hasan/ProGos/issues) in the repository.

 ## License